Georgy Boos: Early life and education

 Boos was born in Moscow into a Crimean German family on 22 January 1963.
-His parents were both engineers.He graduated from the Moscow Power Engineering Institute in 1986 with an engineering degree.
+His parents were both engineers.
+He graduated from the Moscow Power Engineering Institute in 1986 with an engineering degree.

 In 1995 he received a Technical Sciences Ph.D.
 His thesis was titled "Improving the efficiency of outdoor lighting installations of cities streets and squares".

 Career

 Boos performed his military service in the Soviet Air Force between 1986 and 1988 based at Spassk-Dalny.

 In 1988, he was hired by the All-Union Technological and Lighting Scientific Research Institute (VNISI) in Moscow, where he remained for three years, holding the positions of Engineer, Senior Engineer and Junior Researcher.
-During the same time period, he was also a mathematics teacher at School № 247 in Moscow.
+During the same time period, he was also a mathematics teacher at School No. 247 in Moscow.

 From 1991 to 1995, he served as director of the Moscow Scientific Production Lighting Enterprise Svetoservis, which was founded by him and his father.
 In 1993 the company became a joint stock company, and Boos became its CEO.
 Since 1994, the firm is engaged in art-architectural lighting municipal facilities of Moscow as the main contractor.
 For his work on many enterprise professional exhibitions was medalist and winner of awards.
 Svetoservis patented a number of lighting solutions, the development of which also involved GV Boos.
 Among them was the industrially designed lamp, designed for use in doorways, which became known as "vandal-proof".

 From 1995 to 1998 and again from 1999 to 2005, he was a deputy of the State Duma, in which he served as vice-speaker (from 2003 to 2005).
 Boos became a close ally of Mayor Yuri Luzhkov of Moscow.
 He was a member of Luzhkov's centrist Fatherland Party.
 After it merged with the Unity Party, Boos became a member of United Russia.

 From 29 September until 23 December 1998, by resolution of Russian Federation Government, was appointed as the Chairman of the State Tax Service of the Russian Federation (from 23 December until 25 May 1999, by the Decree of the President of the Russian Federation become a Minister of the Russian Federation for Taxes and Levies).
 In May 1999, he was dismissed with the Primakov cabinet.